-- 1. Potential land or property for acquisition is identified by Estates Section, and Legal & Finance staff informed. - 2.
+- 1. Potential land or property for acquisition is identified by the Estates Team, and Legal & Finance staff informed. - 2.
 Estates Team in consultation with other officers evaluate each potential land or property acquisition in accordance with the decision Criteria (Section 6 above). - 3.
-If the potential investment meets the decision criteria Estates Section refer the proposal & evaluation to Senior Leadership Team (or Commercial Programme Board) for approval to report to Cabinet/Council. - 4.
-If the Senior Leadership Team (or Commercial Programme Board) approves the proposed investment the Recommendation is referred to Cabinet /Council by way of a formal Report. - 5.
-If Cabinet / Council approval is obtained, Legal Services are instructed by Estates Section to proceed with formalising the acquisition (Estates Section to assist Legal Services throughout the process until completion). - To ensure that investments meeting the Council's decision criteria are not lost when time is limited, it is recommended that the Head of Commercial Services in consultation with and approval of the Head of Finance and Governance and Cabinet Member for Commercial Services, be given delegated authority to proceed to negotiate "subject to contract" after Point 2 above has been completed.
-No final or binding offer shall be made by any Council Officer unless all the protocols have been satisfactorily fulfilled.
+If the potential investment meets the decision criteria the Estates Team refer the proposal & evaluation to Senior Leadership Team (or Commercial Programme Board) for approval to report to Cabinet/Council. - 4.
+If the Senior Leadership Team (or Commercial Programme Board) approves the proposed investment the Recommendation is referred to Informal meeting of Cabinet and SLT (or Group of members appointed to consider investment proposals) to give initial approval for provisional offer to be made and due diligence to proceed.
+Due diligence to be undertaken as far as possible before Cabinet consideration. - Prepare report to Cabinet / Council.
+If approval is obtained, Legal Services are instructed by Estates Team to proceed with formalising the acquisition (Estates Team to assist Legal Services throughout the process until completion).

+To ensure that investments meeting the Council's decision criteria are not lost when time is limited, it is recommended that the Head of Commercial Services in consultation with and approval of the Head of Finance and Governance and Cabinet Member for Commercial Services, be given delegated authority to proceed to negotiate "subject to contract" after Point 2 above has been completed.
+In some cases it may be necessary to proceed ahead of a programmed Cabinet meeting and to obtain authority from the urgent matters Sub- Committee to contract to purchase a property.
+No final or binding commitment shall be made by any Council Officer unless all the protocols have been satisfactorily fulfilled.

-8. Possible Risks for the Council
+9. Possible Risks for the Council